RaffaeleBianc0/pfpeek/README.md

 # Disclaimers
 ### 1. This was built for my own needs
 I invest in Italy, buying only ETFs for the long run.
-So I picked the data I needed to show on screen, and ignored some other data.
+So I picked the data I wanted to see on my screen, and ignored some other data.
-It could fail with crypto, stocks, bonds, and other asset classes which are not ETFs... but I didn't test these.
+It could fail with crypto, stocks, bonds, and other asset classes which are not ETFs... but I didn't test this.
 Give it a try!

 ### 2. Vibe coding is not fail-proof
-This was 98% built by the free version of Claude, Gemini, Deepseek, and a bit of Qwen run locally.
+This was 95% built by the free version of Claude, Gemini, Deepseek, and a bit of Qwen run locally.
 So there might be some bugs here and there: feel free to open a new Issue if you spot any.
 I am not an experienced developer, I only build small scripts to fit my needs, but I am willing to have my published stuff working good and nicely polished too. *Form is function!*